- Father of American contractor beheaded by radical Islamists in Iraq in 2004

 - Green Party political candidate

-Berg expressed no joy over the death of his son's killer in June of 2006, when American troops ended al-Zaqawi's life by bombing the house in which he was hiding.
-When asked on CNN about his reaction to al-Zarqawi's death, Berg responded: "Well, my reaction is I'm sorry whenever any human being dies.
-Zarqawi is a human being."
-"I think the news of the loss of any human being is a tragedy," he said on another occasion.
+When American troops eventually killed al-Zarqawi in June 2006, CNN reporter Soledad O'Brien asked Berg how he felt.
+“Well,” he replied, “my reaction is I'm sorry whenever any human being dies.
+Zarqawi is a human being.”
+O'Brien then asked, “At some point, one would think, is there a moment when you say, 'I'm glad he's dead, the man who killed my son'?”
+“No,” said Berg.
+“How can a human being be glad that another human being is dead?”
+“I think the news of the loss of any human being is a tragedy,” Berg said on another occasion.
 “I think al-Zarqawi's death is a double tragedy.
 His death will incite a new wave of revenge.
 George Bush and al-Zarqawi are two men who believe in revenge.”

-Berg also said that President Bush was “more of a terrorist than Zarqawi."
-As Berg saw it, "Zarqawi felt my son's breath on his hand as held the knife against his throat.
-Zarqawi had to look in his eyes when he did it.
+In Berg's estimation, President Bush was “more of a terrorist than Zarqawi.”
+“Zarqawi felt my son's breath on his hand as held the knife against his throat,” Berg explained.
+“Zarqawi had to look in his eyes when he did it.
 George Bush sits there glassy-eyed in his office with pieces of paper and condemns people to death.
-That to me is a real terrorist."
-Berg on other occasions has questioned al-Zarqawi's role in his son's death, saying, "I'm not even certain that al-Zarqawi even killed my son.”
+That to me is a real terrorist.”
+There were times, in fact, when Berg speculated that perhaps his son had been executed by the U.S. government: “I'm not even certain that al-Zarqawi even killed my son.”